Seaport Street Terminal, Tampa Cruise Port, Tampa, Florida 33602

 Tampa cruise port

-In 2017, Tampa Port for the first time was poised to handle vessels carrying around 1 million cruise passengers.
-The number was impressive, considering the height limitations of the Sunshine Skyway Bridge (180 feet / 55 m) and the strong competition from larger and better positioned around Florida cruise ports.
+In 2017, Port Tampa for the first time handled around 1 million cruise ship passengers.
+The number was impressive, considering Sunshine Skyway Bridge's height limitations (180 ft / 55 m) and the strong competition from larger and better positioned around Florida ports.

 Beside the Skyway Bridge's height limitation, the cruise port also has a navigating problem as it is prone to fog.
 Larger cruise ships also experience difficulties to maneuver due to port's shallow waters and narrow channels.

 Carnival, Royal Caribbean and Holland America offer regular roundtrips out of Tampa.
 Carnival ships here have passenger capacity between 1000 and 2600, and generally operate on Western Caribbean itineraries.
 Port's strategy is not bringing in the megaships, but rather attracting smaller and recently refurbished ships with itineraries to easy-to-reach destinations.